iamsumit/sample-go-app/README.md

 ![grafana dashboard](./docs/images/grafana-dashboard.png)

 There are some commented code as well which is basically either because of no secret key and/or there are multiple way of doing things, like reloading the configuration on change without re-running the application.

+#### Message Application:

+There are certain task commands to run the applications.
+Lets go step by step:

+- `task message:setup-deps`: To install the `protobuf` dependency.
+- `task message:init`: To set the environment files and generate the code from proto definitions.
+- `task message:pubsub:up`: To start the pub/sub emulator as a docker container.
+Please note that this will run the foreground process, so you need to open a new tab for next commands.
+Keep it running please.
+- `task message:read`: This will create the topic and subscription if required and start reading to the pub/sub messages.
+This will also be a foreground process.
+Keep it running and open next tab please.
+-  `task message:publish`: It will generate a dummy message using [protobuf][13] and publish it to the local pub/sub emulator.
+The `read` command above will read the message and unmarshal it using `protobuf` library itself.
+- `task message:pubsub:down`: To stop the pubsub emulator docker container.

 ## More documentations: